Cassava, the resilient crop

 The History of Food and Cuisine in North America

 The Americas today is extremely diverse in culture, food, traditions, and cuisine.
-By exploring how and when humans migrated to the Americas and spread throughout the region, a beautiful pattern of ingredients spread across this vast expanse of land and then to the rest of the world.
+By exploring how and when humans migrated to the Americas and dissipated throughout the region, a beautiful pattern of ingredients spread across this vast expanse of land and then to the rest of the world.

 From the nomadic communities who first travelled across the Bering Strait, to the Eastern Woodland People and the impact of the transatlantic slave trade, the land became dotted with a plethora of wonderful produce.
 Avocados, tomatoes, potatoes, allspice, black walnuts, and cacao are just a few of the ingredients we enjoy throughout the world.
 Every ingredient has a journey, every dish has a story, and here is a little introduction to the beginning history of food and cuisine in North America.